ali-layken/BurstUI/posts/Dismantling_Internet_Censorship:_Build_Your_Own_VPN.md

 <br />

 Some companies offer [free access to computers](https://github.com/cloudcommunity/Cloud-Free-Tier-Comparison) :desktop_computer: that might be available depending on where you live that can be used to follow the rest of this guide and build multiple proxies to a “safe” networks where connections are unblocked and unmonitored.
-Tailscale also offers integration with [Mullvad VPN](https://tailscale.com/kb/1258/mullvad-exit-nodes) turning our setup into a redundant proxy setup skipping reliance on local ISPs ([`1-3a`jump](#vulnerabilities-brokenheart)).
+Tailscale also offers integration with [Mullvad VPN](https://tailscale.com/kb/1258/mullvad-exit-nodes) turning our setup into a VPN to redundant proxies setup skipping reliance on local ISPs ([`1-3a`jump](#vulnerabilities-brokenheart)).
 All of us *have to* trust someone at some point since Root Nameservers don’t support encryption.
 The unavoidable and driving fact of this whole post is that none of us alone knows where all of the rest of us are (no one has all the DNS Records), and none of us can get to each other alone.
 No one has a directly wired connection to `burst.deno.dev`, so we all have to work together to get here.

 <br />